yyutong/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a expense

-1. Deleting an expense while all persons are being shown
+1. Deleting an expense while all expenses are being shown

    1. Prerequisites: List all expenses using the `list` command.
 Multiple expenses in the list.